mcbookshelf/bookshelf/docs/modules/animation.md

 The module completes `catmull_rom` and `bspline` curves so they start on the first point and end on the last.
 Points beyond what a type can use are ignored, for example the 5th point of a `bezier` spline.

+To better understand how each spline works, check out the spline module, where you can [visualize the curve](spline.md#about-splines)

 ---

 ## 🎥 Example